oughzaif/homelab-cybersecurity/README.md

 > 🧠 *This homelab is for educational purposes only.
 All tests are performed in isolated virtual machines I fully control.*

 ```
+⚠️ This lab is for educational purposes only.
+All machines are virtual, isolated, and fully under my control.
+I do not perform any unauthorized testing.